filled sourdough donuts

 Tips for Making Filled Sourdough Donuts

-• The keys to a soft and delicate texture are using a strong sourdough starter, kneading the dough long enough until it gets to the windowpane stage (without adding extra flour), and rising and proofing the dough sufficiently.
+- The keys to a soft and delicate texture are using a strong sourdough starter, kneading the dough until it gets to the windowpane stage (the order of mixing and the 30-minute rest are essential), and rising and proofing the dough sufficiently.
 Use the dough as your guide to know when to move on to the next step.

 Why are my sourdough donuts oily?